List of terrorist incidents in Saudi Arabia: 2006

-24 February Saudi security forces have thwarted an attempted suicide attack at an oil processing facility in eastern Saudi Arabia, Saudi security sources told CNN.
+24 February - Saudi security forces have thwarted an attempted suicide attack at an oil processing facility in eastern Saudi Arabia, Saudi security sources told CNN.
 Two pick-up trucks carrying two would-be bombers tried to enter the side gate to the Abqaiq plant in the Eastern Province, the largest oil processing facilities in the world (more than 60% of Saudi production), but the attackers detonated their explosives after security guards fired on them, according to statements from Saudi's interior and oil ministries.
 According to Saudi sources, the plant was not damaged and only minor damage to one small (1.5 inch) pipeline was caused by splinters, along with serious injuries among security guards and minor injuries among a few Aramco plant workers.

 The dead suspects were later named as Muhammed Al-Gaith and Abdullah Al-Tuwaijri.
 Two members of the security forces were also killed in the fight.

-27 February In a series of predawn raids sparked by the attack on Abqaiq, Saudi security forces killed five unnamed militants (in Al-Yarmouk) and captured another (in Al-Rawabi).
+27 February - In a series of predawn raids sparked by the attack on Abqaiq, Saudi security forces killed five unnamed militants (in Al-Yarmouk) and captured another (in Al-Rawabi).
 In addition, three people were killed by the police at a vehicle checkpoint.
 Initial reports indicate that the checkpoint incident was a mistake, as those killed were Filipino guest workers.

-26 October Security services announce the arrest of 44 Saudi nationals in Riyadh, Al-Qassim and Hail.
+26 October - Security services announce the arrest of 44 Saudi nationals in Riyadh, Al-Qassim and Hail.

-2 December Security services announce the arrest of 136 Al-Qaeda suspects, including 115 Saudi nationals.
+2 December - Security services announce the arrest of 136 Al-Qaeda suspects, including 115 Saudi nationals.
 Calling the arrests "preemptive," they claim that at least one cell of militants were on the verge of making a suicide attack in the Kingdom.

 2007

-26 February Three French nationals, including a teenager, murdered during a desert trip near the ancient city Madain Saleh.
+26 February - Three French nationals, including a teenager, murdered during a desert trip near the ancient city Madain Saleh.

 2008

-On 17 November 2008, Somali pirates captured the Saudi owned oil tanker MV Sirius Star with 25 crew members on board.
+17 November - Somali pirates captured the Saudi owned oil tanker MV Sirius Star with 25 crew members on board.
 The tanker was later released after a ransom of £2 million was paid.
 All crew members were safe.